-Later, in her room at Titans Tower, Lilith gazed intently into Azrael’s dark eyes.
+Later, in her room at Titans Tower, Lilith Clay gazed intently into Azrael’s dark eyes.
 She concentrated, and flames that gave no heat flickered around them.

 She sighed.
 “No use.
 My empathic powers reveal nothing about your past.
 Your origins are as dark and mysterious as once were my own.
 When I was in Kentucky with the Clays, I little dreamt that my true mother was a Titan out of myth.
 What can be your own secret past, my love?”

-Azrael kissed her and said, “It matters little as long as my future is with you.”
+Azrael kissed her and said, “It matters little, as long as my future is with you.”

 She smiled and drew him closer.

 Raven blushed.
-“Am I indeed a hot babe?”
+“Am I indeed a ‘hot babe’?”

-He said, “Sure.
-Now that you’ve stopped dressing like Morticia, you could give Donna a run for her money.
+“Sure,” he replied.
+“Now that you’ve stopped dressing like Morticia, you could give Donna a run for her money.
 Come in and see Lian.”

 Garfield Logan sighed as he showed Cyborg a pile of papers.
-“Dayton’s getting better.
-We’re bonding, as they say on Hallmark cards, but he’s keeping a firm reign on my Titan time table.
-I get the tutors to OK it before I rejoin the team,” he said as he perched on Cyborg’s shoulder in the form of a bird.
+“Dayton’s slowly getting better,” he said as he perched on Cyborg’s shoulder in the form of a bird.
+“We’re bonding, as they say on Hallmark cards, but he’s keeping a firm reign on my Titans time table.
+I’ve got to get the tutors to okay it before I rejoin the team.”

-“Man, I do hope you’re potty-trained.
-Take me a week to shine this chrome,” he joked.
-He was very pleased to see his friend again.
-They had been apart too long due to Dayton’s health problems.
+“Man, I do hope you’re potty-trained,” Vic Stone joked.
+“Take me a week to shine off any bird-droppings on this chrome.”
+The truth was he was very pleased to see his friend again.
+They had been apart too long due to Dayton’s mental health issues.

-Lilith said, “That will not be a problem.
-I have communed with Aphrodite, and she grants you full permission to accompany us to Apokolips.”
+“It will not be a problem,” said Lilith.
+“I have already communed with Aphrodite herself, and she grants you full permission to briefly visit us in Man’s World prior to accompanying us to Apokolips.”

 Hippolyta frowned as she gazed at the girl in the short tunic.
 “You speak so readily to the goddess of love?” she asked.

-Gar grinned.
+Gar Logan grinned.
 “Lilith’s quite a woman.”